-This year, combination therapies were a hot topic at the American Society for Hematology meeting.
-In this video, Dr. Brian Koffman interviewed Dr. Neil Kay, a Professor of Medicine and a hematologist at Mayo Clinic.
-They discussed combination therapies for treating chronic lymphocytic leukemia (CLL) and small lymphocytic lymphoma (SLL), focusing on the combination of ibrutinib plus venetoclax.
+Combination therapies were a hot topic at the American Society for Hematology meeting held in December 2022.
+In this video, Dr. Brian Koffman interviewed Dr. Neil Kay, Professor of Medicine and hematologist at Mayo Clinic.
+They discussed combination therapies for treating CLL and SLL, focusing on the combination of ibrutinib and venetoclax.

 Why are doctors interested in using combination therapies?

-Most of the research on CLL/SLL uses combination therapies, which usually combine two or three targeted agents with different mechanisms of action.
-For example, ibrutinib is a BTK inhibitor that has been combined with the BCL2 inhibitor venetoclax.
-Both BTK and BCL2 are proteins that are key to the survival of CLL/SLL cells, and by inhibiting both at once, you are blocking two pathways that help cancer cells survive.
-Preclinical studies also indicate that ibrutinib and venetoclax may work synergistically, meaning their combined effect is more significant than their individual effects.
-Hopefully, hitting cancer through multiple pathways will eliminate more cancer cells and get patients into deeper remissions with limited-duration therapies.
+Most of the research in CLL / SLL right now is looking at whether or not using two or three targeted therapies at the same time that each have different mechanisms of action could result in deeper remissions.
+For example, one approach they are looking at is combining ibrutinib, which is a BTK inhibitor, with venetoclax, which is a BCL2 inhibitor.
+Both BTK and BCL2 are proteins that are key to the survival of CLL / SLL cells, and by inhibiting both of them at the same time you are blocking two cellular pathways that normally help cancer cells survive.
+Some preclinical studies show that ibrutinib and venetoclax may work synergistically, meaning their combined effect is more significant than their individual effects.
+The hope is that blocking the cancer’s ability to survive through multiple pathways will eliminate more cancer cells, resulting in patients achieving deeper remissions and possibly being able to go off treatment faster than usual.

 What have clinical trials shown?